 Ferrous iron-rich ocean water cannot contain dissolved oxygen, so most living things in the Archaean occupied anoxic ecosystems; paradise for the oddly diverse biochemical strategies of the prokaryotes.
 The tree of relatedness (Figures 14.1 and 14.2) points to diversification of bacteria and archaea at a very early stage, to occupy the niches determined by chemical possibilities.
 Many strands that survive are chemo-autotrophs and there are non-oxygen producing photosynthesisers among surviving bacteria.
 One important group today, and probably even more dominant on the oxygen-free Archaean ocean floors, are those which generate methane, and thereby add to the ‘greenhouse’ effect.
 But primary production of carbohydrate created another wide ecological niche, that of heterotrophy.
 There are various anaerobic fermenters among both archaea and bacteria, including one candidate host for the endosymbiotic origin of the eukarya – the flabby Thermoplasma.
 Just as genetically primitive are aerobic heterotrophs, of which the halobacteria live now in extremely salty shallow water.
 They have a dual life style, partly photosynthesizing using a red pigment (green and blue absorbing).
 That pigment, bacteriorhodopsin, is closely similar to rhodopsin that is the light-sensitive basis of all sight among the animal kingdom of the eukarya.
 Creationists who dwell on the ‘impossibility’ of vision without divine intervention will no doubt ignore such a clear demonstration of the generation of ‘unforseen’ opportunity by the chemical side of evolution, and of its great antiquity.

 So, Archaean times seem likely to have witnessed a chemical explosion of diversity, but it would have had two restrictions.
 No prokaryote can swim very far, so all niches were two-dimensional at the interface between lithosphere and hydrosphere.
-Secondly, this could hardly have been an explosive evolution, simply because prokaryotes exchange genetic material between individual cells rarely and irregularly.
+Secondly, it was believed until quite recently that there could hardly have been an explosive evolution, because prokaryotes seemed likely to exchange genetic material between individual cells rarely and irregularly.
 There was no sex, for prokaryote reproduction is by simple fission of cells and one-to-one replication of DNA loops.
 They clone.
 Teeth left unbrushed bear witness to the fearsome pace at which tiny prokaryotes reproduce to form dental plaque.
-Despite this, the only genetic diversity that enters into a prokaryotic population is by chance mutation.
+Despite this, it used to be thought that the only genetic diversity that enters into a prokaryotic population is by chance mutation, with the following consequences.
 Whatever that confers, it is passed on willy nilly as a new part of otherwise exact copies of DNA.
-An unfavourable mutation is a curse on all descendents, with no means of escape.
+An unfavourable mutation is a curse on all descendants, with no means of escape.
 But with only about 5 million ACTG base pairs, the probability of mutation at any one site is pretty low for prokaryotes, around one in a billion for each replication.
 So an average of a thousand splits results in one mutation, favourable, neutral or disadvantageous.
 Potentially favourable mutations need a huge number of cloned generations before sufficient accumulate to confer increased fitness on all individual cells.
 Once achieved however, that success is locked in place in all succeeding generations of clones.
 Cloning with conservative accumulation of mutations seems a safe way of living.
-So how come almost all biomass is now eukaryote tissue, and, despite the extraordinary range of prokaryote chemistry, what we term ‘diversity’ is overwhelmingly that of the eukarya?
+That view has changed starkly now that a rapidly increasing number of prokaryote genomes have been sequenced.